horenso/gopoko/backend/README.md

 the server changes, starting by sending the entire list.
 In case of a game table the server may send the current state of the game, but e.g no chat messages.

-At this time the client follows the following pattern to waits for single response messages:
+At this time the client follows the following pattern to waits for single notification messages:

 ```
 func _login_request(username):